matrix-org/matrix-hookshot/docs/setup/jira.md

 You can leave the `oauth` section blank if you are not planning to use those capabilities.

 The `redirect_uri` value must be the **public** path to `/jira/oauth` on the webhooks path.
-E.g. if your load balancer points `https://example.com/hookshot` to the bridge's webhooks port, you should use the path `https://example.com/hookshot/jira/oauth`.
+E.g. if your load balancer points `https://example.com/hookshot` to the bridge `webhooks` listener, you should use the path `https://example.com/hookshot/jira/oauth`.
 This value MUST exactly match the **Callback URL** on the JIRA integration page page.

 ## Next steps